Search this site

 "How do you know she will not get a shroud?
 Do you think I am an ass?
 Haven't I learned anything in these 60 years of my life?
 She will get a shroud, and a very good one at that."

-Madhav was still disbelieving.
+Madhav was not convincd.
 "Who will give?
 You have spent all the money.
-It is I who will have to answer her - it is I who had smeared vermilion on the parting of her hair."
+She will ask me; it is I who had applied vermilion in the parting of her hair."

 Ghisu was angry.
 "I tell you she will get a shroud.
 Why don't you believe me?"